 Use good quality puff pastry from the freezer section of the supermarket.
 I like to pull mine out and place it in the refrigerator to use the next day.
 If you have any leftover pastry, brush with egg wash and sprinkle with a bit of sugar and cinnamon.
 Bake until golden brown.
 Let cool for a bit and enjoy!

 More of an apple pie person?
-Try this apple galette with maple syrup!
+Try this apple galette with maple syrup.
+So delicious!

-Have a favourite saskatoon berry recipe?
+Have any favourite recipes with Saskatoon berries?
 I’d love to discover more, so please let me know in the comments!

 Enjoy you day,